nfroidure/knifecycle/.readme/contents.md

- dependencies are not a problem within purely functional libraries (require allows it), it may be harmful for your services, `knifecycle` impeach that while providing an `$inject` service à la Angular to allow accessing existing services references if you really need to;
+ dependencies are not a problem within purely functional libraries (require allows it), it may be harmful for your services, `knifecycle` impeach that while providing an `$injector` service à la Angular to allow accessing existing services references if you really need to;
 - generate Mermaid graphs of the dependency tree.